Rosemary and John Hopkins Award

 Criteria and eligibility

-Candidates for the Award must be current students or alumni of the Faculty of the Victorian College of the Arts and Melbourne Conservatorium of Music (or its predecessor faculties) at the University of Melbourne.
+Candidates for the Award must be current students or alumni of the Faculty of Fine Arts and Music (or its predecessor faculties) at the University of Melbourne.

 Applications will be assessed by the selection committee on the basis of:

 - artistic merit, as demonstrated by previous academic achievement (VCE or equivalent; other tertiary results) and CV;